 Here’s a view from the inside.

 The WBSF is an awesome tarp.
-While it is a little on the heavy side (nearly two pounds the way I have it rigged) it will handle just about anything that Mother Nature can dish out when it comes to rain and wind.
-I can’t wait to test this new gear in storm conditions while in the woods.
+While it is a little on the heavy side (about 1.5 pounds the way I have it rigged) it will handle just about anything that Mother Nature can dish out when it comes to rain and wind.